Ronnehag/TomasosPizzeria/README.md

 - Gets 20% discount when ordering more than 3 dishes.

 - Gets 10 bonus points per dish ordered, when user has 100 points they will recieve a free pizza in their next order.

-( To test a PremiumUser you can login as username: FISKEN password: FISKEN )